hasura/graphql-engine/docs/graphql/manual/queries/pagination.rst

 ``limit`` specifies the number of rows to retain from the result set and ``offset`` determines which slice to retain from the results.

-The following are examples of pagination in different scenarios:
+The following are examples of different pagination scenarios:

 Limit results
 -------------